Hey Gorgeous: Judges and hosts

 Dasmond Koh and Ben Yeo serve as the hosts for all seasons.
 Fiona Xie was one of the main hosts for the first season, but did not appear in subsequent seasons after leaving MediaCorp.
 During the second season, other artists such as Shane Pow and Romeo Tan join them during the campus searches.
 In the third season, Vivian Lai and Kate Pang joined as main hosts.

 During the finals of the second season, Dai Xiangyu, Rebecca Lim and Zhang Zhenhuan formed the judging panel.

 Sheila Sim, Xu Bin and Kym Ng served as judges during the semifinals of the third season.

 Format

 In all seasons, the first few episodes involve a campus search in which the hosts travel to various tertiary institutions and look out for good-looking students.
 In the first season, contestants were grouped according to their genders and schools, and they had to put up performances.

-Since season 2, the contestants are to participate in certain games in order to win points.
+Since Season 2, the contestants are to participate in certain games in order to win points.
 Contestants are awarded based on their overall performances, and the top few from each school would then move on to the semi-finals.
 The semi-finalists would then undergo a bootcamp where they try out outdoor activities, where they would be judged by special local artistes.
-During the finals, the finalists have to show their EQ, fashion sense, and wit, and would by judged by public votes.
+During the finals, the finalists have to show their Emotional Quotient (EQ), fashion sense, and wit that would by judged by public votes.